Bleacher Report: Founding: 2005–2011

-Bleacher Report was formed in 2005 by Sam Erez, Harry Ryan, Bryan Goldberg, and Dave Nemetz—four friends and sports fans who were high school classmates at Menlo School in Atherton, California.
+Bleacher Report was formed in 2005 by Dave Finocchio, Zander Freund, Bryan Goldberg, and Dave Nemetz—four friends and sports fans who were high school classmates at Menlo School in Atherton, California.
 Inspired by Ken Griffey Jr., they wanted to start writing about sports.
 With the help of two old friends, J. B. Long and Ryan Alberti, the company's nucleus took up residence in a Menlo Park office space, in the spring of 2007, for $650 a month.

 Bleacher Report announced the completion of a round of Series A funding on the occasion of its public launch in February 2008.
 The undisclosed sum came from Hillsven Capital, Transcoast Capital, and Vimeo founder Jakob Lodwick.
 Eight months later, in October 2008, Bleacher Report secured $3.5 million in Series B funding from Hillsven, Gordon Crawford, and SoftTech VC.
 Under the Turner corporate umbrella, Finocchio remains at Bleacher Report as the CEO.
 Goldberg and Nemetz transitioned out of their respective VP roles during the integration process.
 Freund left the company in 2009.
 A Series C round in December 2010, led by Crosslink Capital, netted an additional $10.5 million.

 Bleacher Report named Brian Grey as its chief executive officer in 2010.
 Grey came to Bleacher Report from leadership roles at Fox Sports Interactive and Yahoo!
 Sports.
 In the first year of Grey's tenure, Bleacher Report filled two more executive-level positions, adding Rich Calacci as chief revenue officer and Drew Atherton as chief financial officer.
 Calacci joined the company in May 2011; Atherton followed a month later in June.

 In August 2011, the company announced a $22 million growth round led by Oak Investment Partners, with participation from Crosslink and Hillsven.
 At the time, Oak general partner Fred Harman, a board member at both The Huffington Post and Demand Media, characterized the investment as a bet on Bleacher Reports ability to keep pace with real-time fan interest across all forms of social media.

 For many years after its founding, Bleacher Report was one of the few mainstream sports websites in the United States that regularly covered professional wrestling, as the genre is generally seen as a form of entertainment within the U.S. due to the open secret that professional wrestling is staged.
 This continued under Turner ownership, as Turner had once owned World Championship Wrestling.
-Following WWE and ESPN beginning to collaborate on projects on a regular basis in 2014, other mainstream sports outlets now cover professional wrestling, with Bleacher Report having strengthened theirs by forming a partnership with All Elite Wrestling to be the exclusive home to their pay-per-view events in the U.S., as well as parent company Turner having broadcasting rights to AEW Dynamite and AEW Rampage.
+Following WWE and ESPN beginning to collaborate on projects on a regular basis in 2014, other mainstream sports outlets now cover professional wrestling, with Bleacher Report having strengthened theirs by forming a partnership with All Elite Wrestling to be the exclusive home to their pay-per-view events in the United States, as well as parent company Turner having broadcasting rights to AEW Dynamite and AEW Rampage.